daye-oa/Data-Science-Projects/README.md

 ## Description of Dataset

+Perform Text Classification on the data.
+The tweets have been pulled from Twitter and manual tagging has been done then.
+The names and usernames have been given codes to avoid any privacy concerns.

+Columns:
+1) Location
+2) Tweet At
+3) Original Tweet
+4) Label

 Please if there're any other suggestion, let's indicate on the WhatsApp group.

 ## Table of Contents